vinlok/vinlok.github.io/_posts/2020-05-31-Elixir-phoenix.md

 ## Migrations
 - Migration file is how you manage databases in phoenix.
-Ecto is used for this.
+Essentially this is how you do DDL in Elixir using Ecto.
 - Creating the migration file:

 ```